1000 GIS Applications & Uses

 924. World Traffic – Helping drivers get to destinations efficiently with traffic conditions around the world.
 (World Traffic Map)

-925. Transportation Master Plan – Planning future highways and roads by looking at growth of communities and traffic demand.
+925. Transportation Master Plan – Planning future highways and roads by looking at the growth of communities and traffic demand.

 926. Airline Planning – Navigating to safer airspace by including nearby land use to runway lighting systems.